pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 ### Application

 This one required quite some iteration, especially due to difficult memory lifetime issues.
 You may have heard about it if not developing in Rust yourself, and it's a tough one to learn especially for those coming from Garbage Collected languages like Java, Javascript, C# or Go.
-In my experience, it's not that often required in typical Rust code, but it does definitely contribute to a high learning curve at the beginning.
+In my experience, it's not that often required in typical Rust code nowadays, but it does definitely contribute to a high learning curve at the beginning.
 Maybe by progress in my own Rust skills, certainly by advances in the compiler, explicit lifetime annotations have been increasingly more rare in my own code for what it's worth.

 ```rust
 /// Interact with application state from the components.